Let’s point out the obvious here. 2020 sucked!

 (last year, it was #4)

 Every single year like clockwork, at least two of my Kimba/JEL reviews show up in my Top 10 yearly lists.
 Maybe I just happen to be a good source when it comes to reviewing the works of Osamu Tezuka’s famous lion (or infamous lion if one’s a Disney fan).
 While this remake was weird with the post-apocalyptic vibe, I’m happy it got an official North American release from Discotek as well as it streaming on RetroCrush.
 More people need to know about this series as more things come to light about Mickey Mouse being a total scumbag in that company’s vast denial of what they did.
-Sadly, the only reason why people watched anything from Tezuka’s work in this day and age is because the Kimba/JEL IP has and will have the reputation of being “The anime that The Lion King stole from” and I’m also talking about how I first discovered this series, too.
+Sadly, the only reason why people watched anything from Tezuka’s work in this day and age is that the Kimba/JEL IP has and will have the reputation of being “The anime that The Lion King stole from” and I’m also talking about how I first discovered this series, too.
 Don’t get it twisted.
 Disney was totally in the wrong for ripping off storylines, most of the characters, some scenes, and for almost banning Jungle Emperor Leo (1997) from North America, but I’m getting weary talking about this controversy especially when fans think it’s just a conspiracy theory or make thousands of excuses for the House of Mouse when they would never do the same if it was the other way around or when other companies do the same thing.
-It’s good people have been checking out this and other reviews though.
+Its good people have been checking out this and other reviews though.

 6: Dareka no Manazashi